Texas Tech Red Raiders football: Stadium

-The Red Raiders play their home games on campus at Jones AT&T Stadium.
+The Red Raiders play their home games on campus at Galaxy Stadium.
 The stadium opened in 1947 as Clifford B. and Audrey Jones Stadium.
 In 2000, Jones Stadium was renamed, Jones SBC Stadium, in recognition of a $30 million donation from SBC Communications.
 Reflecting SBC Communications' rebranding as AT&T, Inc., the stadium's name was renamed in 2005 as Jones AT&T Stadium.
 Then known as the Matadors, Texas Tech's first home field was a makeshift stadium at the South Plains Fairgrounds in Lubbock, for the 1925 season and first game of the 1926 season.
 In 1926, Tech Stadium, a wooden horseshoe shaped 12,000 seat stadium, was built on campus.
 Twenty-years later, Jones Stadium as was completed for the 1947 season.
 Two years prior to the stadium's opening, Clifford B. Jones, former Texas Tech University president, established a $100,000 trust toward construction for a new football stadium.
 The Texas Tech Board of Directors voted to name the new facility in honor of the former president and his wife's contribution.
+On July 17, 2026, the name was changed to Galaxy Stadium after a new 15-year deal was signed with Galaxy Digital, a tech infrastructure company whose Helios Data Center is located in Dickens County.